 Atomization vs. Sinus Nebulization

 To summarize, both sinus nebulization and atomization refer to the conversion of a liquid solution into a spray.
 Whether this spray is intended to be delivered to the nasal passages and sinuses or the lungs depends on the medication and treatment.
-The Rhino Clear Sprint is an atomizer that is used for nasal washing or for delivery of medication to sinuses.
-It is not meant for delivery of medication to the lungs.
+The Rhino Clear Sprint is an atomizer that is used for nasal washing or for delivery of saline rinses.
+It is not meant for delivery of medication.
 However some clinicians may call this “sinus nebulization.”
 It is the same administration method, just different terminology.